OfficeDev/office-js-docs-pr/docs/develop/create-sso-office-add-ins-aspnet.md

     > [!NOTE]
     > The **Application (client) ID** is the "audience" value when other applications, such as the Office host application (e.g., PowerPoint, Word, Excel), seek authorized access to the application.
 It is also the "client ID" of the application when it, in turn, seeks authorized access to Microsoft Graph.

+1. If you didn't choose "Accounts in this organizational directory only" for **SUPPORTED ACCOUNT TYPES** when you registered the add-in, save and close the web.config.
+Otherwise, save but leave it open.

-1. In the add-in project, open the add-in manifest file “Office-Add-in-ASPNET-SSO.xml” and then scroll to the bottom of the file.
+1. Still in **Solution Explorer**, choose the **Office-Add-in-Microsoft-Graph-ASPNET** project and open the add-in manifest file “Office-Add-in-ASPNET-SSO.xml” and then scroll to the bottom of the file.
 Just above the end `</VersionOverrides>` tag, you'll find the following markup:

     ```xml
     <WebApplicationInfo>